 Have the P5+1 countries upheld their obligations?

 The United Nations, European Union, and United States all repealed or suspended the sanctions that the JCPOA specified be lifted on Implementation Day, and since then the United States has also unfrozen or delivered to Iran certain seized funds.
 (Liquid assets freed up in European and Asian banks might have totaled some $50 billion, according to a U.S. Treasury official; in addition, the United States refunded $1.7 billion delivered for an arms deal that was signed before the 1979 revolution but never fulfilled.)
-Most significantly, the United States is no longer enforcing secondary sanctions on Iran’s oil sector, which has allowed Iran to ramp up its oil exports to nearly the level it had been prior to sanctions.
-The International Monetary Fund (IMF) estimated in October [PDF] that Iran’s GDP was growing at 4.5 percent in 2016 as it boosted its oil production to 3.6 million barrels per day.
+Most significantly, the United States is no longer enforcing secondary sanctions on Iran’s oil sector, which now produces 3.8 million barrels per day.
+This has allowed Iran to ramp up its oil exports to nearly the level it had been prior to sanctions.

 How is Iran’s economy performing?

-Iranians have not seen as robust an economic recovery as many had expected to follow the JCPOA’s implementation.
+The International Monetary Fund (IMF) projected the country’s non-oil growth would approach 3.5 percent in 2017, up from .75 percent a year prior.
+Still, Iranians have not seen as robust an economic recovery as many had expected to follow the JCPOA’s implementation.
 A morass of U.S. sanctions unrelated to the nuclear program has discouraged major international banks from investing in the country and made many companies wary of expanding into Iran.
 They fear being held liable for transacting with the numerous sanctioned entities associated with, for example, the Iranian Revolutionary Guard Corps (IRGC), which is ubiquitous in some industries.
-Uncertainty over whether the nuclear sanctions might be restored persists.
+Uncertainty over whether the United States might restore nuclear sanctions, fanned by President Trump’s reluctance to recertify Iran’s compliance, has also discouraged businesses from investing in Iran.

 But factors unrelated to sanctions are also hampering the recovery.
-Corruption, mismanagement, and aging infrastructure are widely acknowledged barriers to industry, and, at about $50 a barrel as of April 2017, oil is trading at less than half the price it was five years earlier, so the revenues to be made from export don’t go as far.
-The IMF projected that Iran’s growth would “taper sharply” [PDF] in 2017 as it would have trouble surpassing its pre-sanctions level of oil production, and in March 2017 Iran said it would limit its oil production to 3.8 million barrels per day if OPEC members’ agreement to cap their production—a bid to raise oil prices—holds.
+Corruption, mismanagement, and aging infrastructure are widely acknowledged barriers to industry, and, at about $50 a barrel as of July 2017, oil is trading at less than half the price it was five years earlier, so the revenues to be made from export don’t go as far.
+Iran said it would limit its oil production to current levels if OPEC members’ agreement to cap their production—a bid to raise oil prices—holds, though the IMF has said Iran would have trouble surpassing this pre-sanctions level of production.

 Do U.S. politics jeopardize the JCPOA?